 Eliminating more calories than that from your regular diet, while also trying to get accustomed to a new diet and still get all of your essential nutrients, can be very difficult.
 Also, some of the most common foods in a vegan diet are rich in calories or sodium, such as certain seeds, nuts, and soy products.
 While these are excellent sources of minerals and nutrients, they will also hinder your weight-loss goals.

 Most experts recommend aiming for a 1,500-1,800 calorie limit per day on a vegan diet if you are trying to lose weight.
 This will give you the necessary 500-calorie deficit per day, allowing you to shed roughly 1 pound per week.

-- Growth and Development – While following a vegan weight loss regimen, you may be eating a lot of foods that contains protein, such as nuts, seeds and legumes, but these are considered low-quality proteins, in comparison to meat sources, which can lead to toxicity in the body and slowed rates of growth and development.
+- Growth and Development: While following a vegan weight loss regimen, you may be eating a lot of foods that contain protein, such as nuts, seeds, and legumes, but these are considered low-quality proteins, in comparison to meat sources, which can lead to toxicity in the body and slower rates of growth and development.
 Protein supplements and shakes are therefore highly recommended for those on vegan diets.